rdelfin/pe_mentorship/week_3/ex_2.md

 [me@35a412f61df0 ~]$
 ```

 Huh...
 Did it even do anything?
-We see not output, and even if we take a look at the
+We see no output, and even if we take a look at the
 directory where we ran this:
 ```
 [me@35a412f61df0 ~]$ ls